 Support for innovators

-Francis White is the innovator behind AliveCor’s Kardia™.
+Francis White is the digital health innovator behind AliveCor’s Kardia™.
 In 2015, Francis was accepted as a Fellow for the NHS Innovation Accelerator (NIA); a nationwide programme run by NHS England and UCL Partners (one of London’s three Academic Health Science Networks) in partnership with the 15 Academic Health Science Networks across England.
 The NIA supports the best evidence-based innovations that improve health outcomes and reduce cost to give more patients and clinicians access to the latest products, services and technology.
 An additional eight Fellows will be recruited during summer 2016 to join the NIA.